mario-deluna/php-glfw/docs/user-guide/math/math_functions.md

 $vec->z = 6.0;
 ```

-Note the vector properties are **virtual**, meaning that they are not stored in the vector object as real php properties.
-This allows us to map them to multiple keys.
-For example, the `$x` property is mapped `$r` as well.
-This means the following code is valid:
+Vector properties are **virtual**, meaning they are not stored in the vector object as real PHP properties.
+This allows multiple keys to map to the same property.
+For example, the `$x` property is also mapped to `$r`.
+The following code is valid:

 ```php
 $vec->r = 42.0;